Coderived and contraderived categories for a cotorsion pair, flat-type cotorsion pairs, and relative periodicity: Introduction

 \begin{lem} Let\/ $\sK$ be a Grothendieck category, $(\VF,\CA)$ be a cotorsion pair of the very flat type in\/ $\sK$, and\/ $\Flat\subset\sK$ be a resolving full subcategory closed under direct summands in\/ $\sK$ such that\/ $\VF\subset\Flat$.
 Then the following two conditions are equivalent: \begin{enumerate} \item for any given complex $F^\bu$ in\/ $\Flat\cap\CA$ such that $F^\bu$ is acyclic in\/ $\sK$, the objects of cocycles of $F^\bu$ belong to\/ $\Flat$ if and only if, for every complex $P^\bu$ in\/ $\VF$, every morphism of complexes $P^\bu\rarrow F^\bu$ is homotopic to zero; \item the classes of acyclic and Becker-contraacyclic complexes in the exact category\/ $\Flat\cap\CA$ coincide, i.~e., $\Ac^\bctr(\Flat\cap\CA)=\Ac(\Flat\cap\CA)$. \end{enumerate} \end{lem}

-\begin{proof} There are three observations underlying the assertion of the lemma.
-Firstly, a complex $F^\bu$ in $\Flat\cap\CA$ is acyclic in $\Flat\cap\CA$ if and only if $F^\bu$ is acyclic in $\sK$ with the objects of cocycles belonging to~$\Flat$.
-The point is that any complex in $\CA$ that is acyclic in $\sK$ is also acyclic in $\CA$ (i.~e., has the objects of cocycles belonging to~$\CA$), by Lemma~\ref{finite-coresol-dim-periodicity}.

-Secondly, a complex $F^\bu$ in $\Flat\cap\CA$ is Becker-contraacyclic in $\Flat\cap\CA$ if and only if, for every complex $P^\bu$ in $\VF$, every morphism of complexes $P^\bu\rarrow F^\bu$ is homotopic to zero.
-Indeed, by Proposition~\ref{all-contraacyclic-cotorsion-pair-prop} and Lemma~\ref{Ext1-as-homotopy-Hom-lemma}, a complex $K^\bu$ in $\CA$ is contraacyclic in $\CA$ if and only if, for every complex $P^\bu$ in $\VF$, every morphism of complexes $P^\bu\rarrow K^\bu$ is homotopic to zero.
-It remains to point out that $\Flat\cap\CA$ is a resolving full subcategory closed under direct summands in $\CA$, hence the classes of projective objects in $\CA$ and $\Flat\cap\CA$ coincide by Lemma~\ref{proj-resolving-inj-coresolving}(a), and a complex in $\Flat\cap\CA$ is Becker-contraacyclic in $\Flat\cap\CA$ if and only if it is Becker-contraacyclic in~$\CA$.

-Thirdly, every Becker-contraacyclic complex in $\Flat\cap\CA$ is acyclic in~$\sK$.
-Indeed, every Becker-contraacyclic complex in $\CA$ is acyclic in $\CA$ by Corollary~\ref{contraacyclic-in-B-are-acyclic-in-B}. \end{proof}
+\begin{proof} There are three observations underlying the assertion of the lemma: \begin{enumerate} {\Alph{enumi}} \item A complex $F^\bu$ in $\Flat\cap\CA$ is acyclic in $\Flat\cap\CA$ if and only if $F^\bu$ is acyclic in $\sK$ with the objects of cocycles belonging to~$\Flat$.
+The point is that any complex in $\CA$ that is acyclic in $\sK$ is also acyclic in $\CA$ (i.~e., has the objects of cocycles belonging to~$\CA$), by Lemma~\ref{finite-coresol-dim-periodicity}. \item A complex $F^\bu$ in $\Flat\cap\CA$ is Becker-contraacyclic in $\Flat\cap\CA$ if and only if, for every complex $P^\bu$ in $\VF$, every morphism of complexes $P^\bu\rarrow F^\bu$ is homotopic to zero.
+Indeed, by Proposition~\ref{all-contraacyclic-cotorsion-pair-prop} and Lemma~\ref{Ext1-as-homotopy-Hom-lemma}, a complex $K^\bu$ in $\CA$ is Becker-contraacyclic in $\CA$ if and only if, for every complex $P^\bu$ in $\VF$, every morphism of complexes $P^\bu\rarrow K^\bu$ is homotopic to zero.
+It remains to point out that $\Flat\cap\CA$ is a resolving full subcategory closed under direct summands in $\CA$, hence the classes of projective objects in $\CA$ and $\Flat\cap\CA$ coincide by Lemma~\ref{proj-resolving-inj-coresolving}(a), and a complex in $\Flat\cap\CA$ is Becker-contraacyclic in $\Flat\cap\CA$ if and only if it is Becker-contraacyclic in~$\CA$. \item Every Becker-contraacyclic complex in $\Flat\cap\CA$ is acyclic in~$\sK$.
+Indeed, every Becker-contraacyclic complex in $\CA$ is acyclic in $\CA$ by Corollary~\ref{contraacyclic-in-B-are-acyclic-in-B}. \end{enumerate}

+Having collected the observations above, let us spell out the proof of the promised equivalence (1)~$\Longleftrightarrow$~(2).